rdrr1990/bigKRLS/README.md

 http://stackoverflow.com/questions/19885381/rtools-not-being-detected-by-r

 ## Build or Install
-You should now be able to install bigKRLS for your operating system.
+You should now be able to install bigKRLS.
 For example:

 install.packages("~/Downloads/bigKRLS_1.1.tar.gz", repos = NULL, type = "source")